CME211/notes/lecture-13/cxx-containers-map-set.md

 ## Linked lists

-* Ordered data sequence similar to a C++ vector or Python list, but data is not stored contiguously
+* Ordered data sequence similar to a C++ vector or Python list, but data is not stored contiguously.

-* Sense of order is maintained via links
+* The access to individual list elements is maintained by links.

-* There is additional storage overhead for the links
+* There is additional storage overhead for the links.

 * But this allows for insertion and removal operations in constant time